Step 1 Planning the Installation

 Establish Separation Between Parallel Dog Fence Wires

 Each length of boundary wire emits a signal.
 If they are running too close together, they will cancel each other out.
 For this reason, any boundary wires running parallel to each other need to be separated by at least 4 feet.
-In addition to this, if your neighbors have an electric dog fence, you need to keep your wires separated from theirs by about 6-10 feet.
+In addition to this, if your neighbors have an electric dog fence for dogs, you need to keep your wires separated from theirs by about 6-10 feet.

 Diagramming Your Yard